jonlabelle/SublimeJsPrettier/README.md

 - **disable_tab_width_auto_detection** (default: ***false***)
     Whether or not to disable the plug-in from automatically setting Prettier's "[tabWidth / \--tab-width](https://prettier.io/docs/en/options.html#tab-width)"
-    option, and always adhere to the Prettier configured setting.
+    option, and adhere to the Prettier configured setting.

 - **additional_cli_args** (default: {})
     A key-value pair of arguments to append to the prettier command.